2025년 10월 고2 모의고사 영어영역

 When we bought the bookshelves, the manager said it would take four weeks for delivery, which was last ____

-This delay has caused ____ considerable inconvenience.
+This ____ has caused us considerable inconvenience.

 25년 10월 고2 모의고사 19번